 6. How do you analyze MIP returns?MIPs can generate more returns compared to 100% debt funds, thanks to the equity-presence.
 They have historically delivered 10-12% returns, which is more than what fixed deposits offer.
 However, you get dividend payouts at the discretion of the fund company, and they are not guaranteed.

 7. What are the Tax Implications of MIPs?As a debt-oriented fund, MIP is taxed.
 All rules of short-term capital gains (STCG) and long-term capital gains (LTCG) taxation will apply to MIPs too.
-For instance, if the investor disposes the units before 3 years, then the short-term capital gains will be added to his income.
+For instance, if the investor disposes the units before three years, then the short-term capital gains will be added to his income.
 These will be taxed as per his income slab.
-If the units are held for more than 3 years, LTCG tax of 20% is applicable.
+If the units are held for more than three years, then LTCG tax of 20% is applicable.

-However, you will be eligible for indexation benefit and there will be no tax on the dividends in hands of investors.
-The dividend distribution tax of 25% is levied by the fund house before distributing the dividends.
+However, you will be eligible for indexation benefit, and there will be no tax on the dividends in the hands of investors.
+The fund house levies the dividend distribution tax of 25% before distributing the dividends.

-Individuals who belong to the higher tax bracket may consider these funds.
+Individuals falling in the higher tax bracket may consider these funds.
 They may gain tax-efficiency as compared to other traditional havens.
-Those who fall in the lower tax bracket may choose growth option over dividend option to fetch higher returns and reduce tax liability.Many a time, it has served as a means to meet planned and unexpected expenses.
-In short, investing in MIP is good means to add to your existing income in a disciplined manner.
+Those who fall in the lower tax bracket may choose growth option over dividend option to fetch higher returns and reduce tax liability.Sometimes, MIPs have served as a means to meet planned and unexpected expenses.
+In short, investing in MIP is an excellent means to add to your current income in a disciplined manner.